NHSDigital/nhsuk-frontend-jinja/docs/contributing/application-architecture.md

 `tests/`

-Unit tests for testing compatability with `nhsuk-fronted`.
+Unit tests for testing compatibility with `nhsuk-fronted`.

 ---